qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    You have the option to export vector symbology from QGIS into Google \*.kml,
    \*.dxf and MapInfo \*.tab files.
-Just open the right mouse menu of the layer and click on `Save As...` to specify the name of the output file and its format.
+Just open the right mouse menu of the layer and click on :menuselection:`Save As...` to specify the name of the output file and its format.
-   In the dialog, use the `Symbology export` menu to save the symbology either as `Feature symbology -->` or as `Symbol layer symbology -->`.
+   In the dialog, use the :menuselection:`Symbology export` menu to save the symbology either as :menuselection:`Feature symbology -->` or as :menuselection:`Symbol layer symbology -->`.
    If you have used symbol layers, it is recommended to use the second setting.